wolfthemes/wolf-albums/README.md

-# Thanks for downloading Wolf Albums!
+# Thanks for downloading Photo Albums!

-A photo gallery post type for your site
+A photo gallery post type for your site.

 ## Plugin page
 https://github.com/wolfthemes/wolf-albums